CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 To help us get started quickly, we will be using [create-react-app](https://github.com/facebook/create-react-app#creating-an-app), a template generator for creating React Applications quickly without having to install a ton of external dependencies.

-First clone accept the assignment and clone the project to your machine.
-Then navigate to the assignment and run these commands in terminal to create a starter application my-app (note: you can change this to bootcamp4 if you like.)
+First accept the assignment and clone the project to your machine.
+Then navigate to the assignment and run one of these commands in the terminal to create a starter application my-app (note: you can change this to bootcamp4 if you like.)

 `npx create-react-app my-app`